noaa-nws-cpc/jawf-geotiff-generator/docs/HOW-TO-RUN.md

      -manual, -man       Display script documentation
 ```

 Given a date and a jobs configuration file, this script sets up and executes GrADS commands that utilize GrADS scripts to create the GeoTIFF products.
 This is done by parsing the elements of the jobs file into arguments to be passed to the GrADS scripts, and using the dates and the `period` field of the job to set the starting and ending dates of the summary period.
 The output from the GrADS command to STDOUT is captured and evaluated for possible errors, and the output archive is scanned to confirm whether the GeoTIFF files were created or not.
 Optionally, jobs that were unsuccessful at producing GeoTIFF data can be written to a text file using the `-failed` option.
+This could save time when rerunning.

 The summary periods to use for the GeoTIFF products are determined as follows, given a `-date` value of YYYYMMDD: